What are Bedsores?

 Legal Negligence Claims and Bed Sores

 Either way, legal action may be necessary to ensure that the patient receives a high level of care.
-We suggest calling a law firm in the State where the nursing home is location.
-In New Jersey we suggest calling Gartenberg Howard at (201) 488-4644.
+We suggest calling a law firm in the State where the nursing home is located.
+In New Jersey we suggest calling Howard Law LLP at (201) 488-4644.

 Bed Sore Stages and Legal Action